 Quick Facts on Zucchini

 The following are some fascinating facts about zucchini:

-- Zucchini completes its life cycle in one year, because of this it is classified as an annual plant.
+- Zucchini is classified as an annual plant.

-- It is highly nutritious and often prevents cancerous growths and other disorders.
+- It is highly nutritious and often prevents different nutritional disorders.

 - In the cosmetic industries, zucchini is used for the manufacture of soap.

 - Zucchini has male and female flowers.
 Both of them are edible.

 - When the plant is exposed to high temperatures during growth, it develops a compound known as cucurbitacin.

 - The dark-colored zucchini has the highest nutrient levels when compared to the other variants.

 - On the other hand, small and medium zucchinis have an enhanced flavor when compared to their larger counterparts.